hacks-guide/Guide_Wii/docs/ro_RO/modmii.md

    ![](/images/modmii/modmii-wizard-2.png)

-3. Answer `Yes` to the first question, unless you have a very specific idea of what you would like to do or update to your console.
+3. Answer `Yes` to the first question.

    ![](/images/modmii/modmii-wizard-3.png)

-4. Selectează versiunea curentă al System Menu, urmat de Regiunea sistemului, urmând instrucțiunile din program.
-Dacă încă ești confuz, verifică opțiunea de mai jos la fiecare ecran pentru video-tutoriale.
+4. Select your current System Menu version and region, following the instructions in the program.
+(If you don't know how to get this information, select the bottom option and press `Next` for a video guide)

    ![](/images/modmii/modmii-wizard-4.png)

 5. Select the exploit you would like to use to mod your console.
-If you are on a Wii, we would recommend using Wilbrand if you have an SD card on hand.
-For modding just the vWii, we would recommend using the browser.
+If you are on a Wii, Wilbrand is recommended if you have an SD card.
+For modding the vWii, using the browser is recommended.

    ![](/images/modmii/modmii-wizard-5.png)

 6. If you selected the Wilbrand option in the previous step, enter your Wii's MAC address.
-If you don't know how to check your Wii's MAC address, enter `Help` in the text box for an instructional video.
+(If you don't know how to check your Wii's MAC address, enter `Help` in the text box for a video guide)

    ![](/images/modmii/modmii-wizard-6.png)

 7. Select your desired System Menu version from the list.
+You will typically want to select 4.3.

    ![](/images/modmii/modmii-wizard-7.png)

-8. Select whether or not you would like to install any of the listed channels - this is an optional step.
+8. Select whether or not you would like to install any of the listed channels.
+Acest lucru este opţional.

    ![](/images/modmii/modmii-wizard-8.png)